 1. Chez Tortoni (Édouard Manet, 1990)

-The Gardner robbery is the single largest property theft to date and, so far, none of the artworks have been recovered.
+The Gardner robbery is the single largest property theft to date.

 2. Impression Sunrise (Claude Monet, 1985)